dogukanarslan/software-development-practice/README.md

 Preview link: http://18.191.213.23/

 ### Description
 Welcome, this is an Express application that you can use to save any resources around the web and save them for later usage.
-Also, you can interact with users by making pins public and commenting on other users' pins.
+Also, you can interact with users by following and liking pins.

 ### Instructions
 - Clone repository
 - Install nodemon globally for easier development by `npm install -g nodemon`
 - Change directory to project path
-- Add MONGODB_URI to .env file
+- Copy .env.example file, rename it as .env, and set variables
 - Run `npm run dev` to transpile scss files and run server

 ## Technologies